weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

     The above field names are internally generated by `weectl import` and do not represent any field names used within Cumulus.
 They have only been provided for use in the field map.

-A mapping is not required for every WeeWX archive field (e.g., the Cumulus monthly logs do not provide altimeter data so no `altimeter` field mapping is required) and neither does every Cumulus source field need to be included in a mapping (e.g., the source data field `soilmoist` may have no use if the station has no soil moisture sensor).

 For example, the following field map might be used to import outside temperature to WeeWX field `outTemp`, outside humidity to WeeWX field